-Ironically although DU is a much-coveted institution, par excellence within India it actually ranks between 601–800th on the QS World University Rankings 2019, and at 156th on the QS Asia University Rankings 2019.
+Ironically although DU is a much-coveted institution, par excellence within India it actually ranks between 521-530th on the QS World University Rankings 2023, and at 801-1000 on the Times Higher Education University Rankings 2022.
 No matter, the race to admissions starts every summer with DU releasing its first cut-offs and anxious parents and students standing in long serpentine queues waiting outside various universities administrative blocks.
 Of course, all of the 56,000 seats at DU will soon be full, but it will surely leave a lot of aspiring and talented students disheartened, especially the ones in the 75-85 per cent aggregate bracket.

-What makes undergraduate admission in the UK even more interesting is the availability of last moment scholarships and bursaries which can make the courses significantly more affordable (the University of Essex offers a GBP 4,000 scholarship in the clearing, the deadline for which is 19th July 2019)
+What makes undergraduate admission in the UK even more interesting is the availability of last moment scholarships and bursaries which can make the courses significantly more affordable (the University of Essex offers a GBP 4,000 scholarship in the clearing)

 What is Clearing and Why Should Indian Students be Interested in It?